dhoyle/splicedocs-jekyll/pages/OnPrem/Info/OnpremWorkarounds.md

 ## With Clauses and Temporary Tables

 You cannot currently use temporary tables in ``WITH`` clauses.

-## Spark Restrictions on Cloudera

-There is currently a significant restriction with respect to running independent (non-Splice) Spark jobs on a Cloudera cluster:

-Due to the way Cloudera installs Spark in its parcels and how Splice uses Spark, no other (non-Splice) Spark can run on a cluster with Splice Machine on it.
-This is true even with the Splice Spark: you cannot run independent Spark jobs on it.

 ## Natural Self Joins Not Supported